HackerDaGreat57/bpp/README.md

 ### Apple Devices (not under development yet) [someone with a Mac please help]
 macOS, iOS, iPadOS, watchOS, and tvOS versions will all be based on Swift/SwiftUI (backend/frontend).
 No renderer options - only SwiftUI will be supported.

-I have no Apple devices other than a 1st-generation iPhone SE and a 1st-generation Apple Watch, so this is mostly blank at the moment - for now you can use the Live port when it comes out.
+I have no Apple devices other than a 1st-generation iPhone SE and a 1st-generation Apple Watch, so this is mostly blank at the moment.
 If you want to help set up Apple ports, [go right ahead](https://github.com/HackerDaGreat57/bpp/pulls).

 ### Java (under very very early development, so not released yet)
 This port will work wherever OpenJDK 1.19 works, using JavaFX/Swing/AWT/(OpenGL/Vulkan via `lwjgl3`) for the GUI.
 Under development.